Workplace investigation questions to ask each party

 2. When did this happen?
 Were there multiple instances?
 (If yes, is it still occurring?)

 Encourage the complainant to be as specific as possible.
-However, you should be understanding if there is some degree of uncertainty regarding specific dates and times.
-If they cannot recall, there are a number of ways that you can narrow down the date.
-Ask them whether it was before or after a recent holiday or work event.
-Inquire whether they texted anyone about it and give them time to privately search their messages.
+However, you should understand if there is some uncertainty regarding specific dates and times.
+If they cannot recall, you can narrow down the date in several ways.

-It is important to get an idea of when this occurred so that you can properly look for relevant communications or other reports.
-It will also help you provide witnesses with clarification on the specific event or date that you are asking about when you interview them.
+Knowing when this occurred is essential for properly looking for relevant communications or other reports.
+It will also help you clarify the specific event or date that you are asking about when you interview witnesses.

 3. Where did this take place?

-Verifying the physical location (or the electronic platform) where this alleged incident took place can help you better understand what occurred.
+Verifying the physical location (or the electronic platform) of this alleged incident can help you better understand what occurred.
 Additionally, you may possibly find additional physical evidence, potential witnesses, or recorded video (if areas of your workplace have security cameras).

 4. Are there any electronic records related to this incident or behavior?